bigdata-i523/hid328/notebook.md

 * 9/18/17 - Created notebook.md in Github.
 Updated README file.
 Created folders for Paper 1 & 2
 * 9/28/17 - Completed yaml/python assignments
 * 10/26/17 - Completed word count experiment and submitted in github
+* 11/06/17 - Started with project work
+* 11/08/17 - Finalised data set
+* 11/10/17 - Working on the project
+* 11/15/17 - Project work is in progress
+* 11/18/17 - Completed graded quiz
+* 11/19/17 - Completed word count experiment in jupyter notebook and submitted in github
+* 11/20/17 - Completed jupyter notebook experiment and uploaded in github
+* 11/22/17 - Project work is in progress

 # Writing